 The committee shall consist of the members of the executive, excluding any member who has nominated a candidate.
 If more than one executive member must be excluded, they should be replaced by a regional director.

 As C3 encompasses many different types of institutions, it is difficult to provide clear-cut guidelines for selection of candidates, but the following factors should be taken into consideration: The candidate should be entering into, or continuing with, a chemistry related area or program.
+We encourage applicants from all levels.
 Some examples might be: a student who has completed the first year of a university transfer program in sciences and will be continuing with a second year; a student who is part way through a chemical technology program; a high school student who will be entering a college in a chemistry-related area.
 Academic merit will be considered, but will not be the sole deciding factor.
-Participation in student organizations will be considered, e.g. Student Chapter of the CIC, volunteer work with local science centres or schools, participation in local science fairs (as an entrant or judge).
+Participation in student organizations will be considered, e.g. Peer tutoring, Student Ambassador, Student Chapter of the CIC, volunteer work with local science centres or schools, participation in local science fairs (as an entrant or judge).

 These awards (there could be one, or more) will be awarded at the discretion of the President.
 They will be awarded for various "achievements" from the previous year's conference.
 They could be serious, but probably won't be.
-The first year this prize was awarded to Bill Blann for the best costume at the annual wine and cheese.
-(He showed up dressed in his "Yukon Bill" outfit at the Rhode Island Conference). $50 maximum for each award and a commemorative certificate.
+At the most recent conference in Toronto, this prize was awarded to Barrie Benton.
+In honour of him being the only member to have participated in every excursion and event, Barrie was presented with an array of energy drinks!
+Unbelievably, this was Barrie's first Chemmy!

 These will be awarded by the Editor, for articles submitted to the newsletter in the past year.
 They could be for any category selected by the editor, eg. most humorous article, most scholarly article, shortest article etc. $50 maximum for each award and a certificate.